tasmiyasana3/GenAI-Health-Risk-Cost-Advisor/README.md

 ### 2. Machine Learning Model

-* **Foundation:** Used the tuned `XGBoost Regressor` from my previous baseline study to ensure reliable cost predictions.
+* **Foundation:** Used the Tuned Gradient Boosting Regressor from my previous baseline study, which was selected for its superior balance of predictive performance, generalization, and business interpretability.

 ### 3. GenAI Integration